fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

     return a.id < b.id;
 }
 {% endhighlight %}
-Now, we have an Employee class with a natural ordering, by id, that satisfies the TotallyOrdered concept (remember, we are ignoring the points 1 and 3).
+Now, we have an Employee class with a natural ordering (by id) that satisfies the *TotallyOrdered* concept (remember, we are ignoring the points 1 and 3).

 But, what if we want to know who is the lowest paid employee, and then raise his salary.
 Should we modify the less-than-operator to compare by salary?